sahithyandev/s3/src/content/docs/database-systems/basics/04-entity-relationship-model.md

 ### Partial Participation

+Aka. optional participation.
 An entity may not participate in all relationship instances involving that entity set.

-### Optional Participation

-An entity may not participate in any relationship instance involving that entity set.

 ## Reduction to Relation Schema